 PLEASE NOTE: MACDUFF MARINE AQUARIUM IS UNDERGOING A MAJOR REFURBISHMENT OF THE CENTRAL KELP REEF EXHIBIT.

-THE AQUARIUM IS CLOSED TO THE PUBLIC UNTIL MID AUGUST 2017.
+THE AQUARIUM IS CLOSED TO THE PUBLIC UNTIL END OF AUGUST 2017.

 We apologise for any inconvenience or disappointment this may cause.
 Click here for more information about the exciting makeover.